eweissm/HW2/WrittenResponses.md

 Now both the objective and the domain are convex, so the problem is convex.

 ## Part B
+This adds an additional constraint that for any of the 10 lamps

+$$P_1 + P_2 +\ ...\ + P_{10} = P^\star$$

+This is linear and, for the same reasons that the domain in part a was convex, this constaint will be convex.
+As I will better explain in part c of this question, if we have 10 mirrors, we would have a unique solution, if we have less then 10 mirrors we would potentially have infinite solutions and if we have more than 10 mirrors we could have no solution.

 ## Part C
 In order to answer this question we must first show whether the hessian of h is P.D or P.S.D because as we showed in class a strictly convex problem will have a hessian that is P.D and will therefore have a unique solution.
 We know that P is a vector with n values and $a_k$ will be a vector with m values.
 As we showed in part A, the hessian of h is $h''aa^T$ which would be a mxm matrix scaled by h''.